Deathless. Tales of Old Rus [Early Access] [Review]

 The one problem I had with this game is the deck building feels a little slow and I think needs some work.
 I don’t feel like as a player, I was able to tweak my deck an appropriate amount between fights, which resulted in me not building the momentum and synergy I needed.
 That said, this game is still in early access, and I think what’s currently present has potential to build into something really neat.

 Deathless.
 Tales of Old Rus is a work in progress, but one worth investing in.
 There are some fresh ideas here, and overall I very much enjoyed my time with it.
 I am looking forward to seeing what direction the devs take this game in, and very much believe the final product may be on par with some of the best the genre has to offer.
 Time will tell, I suppose.
-If it falls short of it of that, it’s still a lovely time, and a fun way to unwind after a hard day.
+Even if it’s never reaches it full potential, it’s still a lovely time, and a fun way to unwind after a hard day.

 My Score: 7/10